dfinnis/RainyDay/README.md

 ## Approach

-Using API requests its possible to first find the latitude and longitude for a given origin and destination.
+Using API requests it's possible to first find the latitude and longitude for a given origin and destination.
-Then yournavigation.org returns the route and travel time between origin and destination.
+Then http://yournavigation.org returns the route and travel time between origin and destination.
-The travel time informs how many hourly 'stops', and so weather forecast API requests, are necessary.
+The travel time informs how many hourly 'stops' are necessary.
 The location along the route each hour can be found, then finaly the weather on location at the correct time.

 ![image of correct output](./images/Paris-Rouen.png)